Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3303 - Operating Systems 2/🟦4 # Memory Management/🟩1 @ Memory Management.md

 Then the physical address = 200 + 20 < 300

 # Access Binding
-Access binding is fixing physical address to logical address of a process’ address space.
+Access binding is fixing physical address to logical address of a process address space.

 Types of access binding:
 - `Compile time binding:` if program location is fixed & known ahead of time, we identify the address during compilation.